codingPhuc/Learning_Programming_vault/learning algebra road maps.md

 ## repetition in learning

+---

+---

+## Abstraction

+- **Goal:** Maximize applicability of knowledge by climbing the ladder of abstraction.
+- Proofs should be incrementally reformulated over time to reflect increasing understanding.

+---

+---

+## Rewriting and Symbol Creation

+- **Rewrite proofs in your own terms** to build an interconnected network of knowledge.
+- Connections simplify knowledge over time.
+- **Create custom math symbols** for different branches to avoid overlap and interference.

+---

+## Refactoring Patterns

+- **Beginner errors:** Cards that are too long.
+- **Improved approach:**
+    - Keep cards short and semantic.
+    - Add new abstractions, connections, and conceptions through reformulation.
+ Applying Spaced Repetition to Mathematics

+**Talk Summary by Paul Robert Shaw**
+**Date:** February 20, 2021
+**Event:** supermemory.wiki Discord

+ Introduction

+- The video summarizes Paul Robert Shaw's talk, as the original was not recorded.
+- Purpose: Share Paul's insights and encourage him to create his own article or video on the subject.
+- **About Paul:**
+    - French quantum physicist.
+    - 6 years of experience using spaced repetition systems (SRS), specifically **Memozyne**.
+    - Dedicates 2–3 hours daily to reviewing, reformulating cards, and making connections.
+    - Consistently uses SRS without breaks due to his passion for the process.
+    - Has theorems and proofs at his fingertips as a result of this method.

+---

+ Core Principles

+- **The 20 Rules of Knowledge Formulation** (by Piotr Wozniak):
+    - These rules **do apply to math**, contrary to common belief.
+    - Paul initially made formulation errors but improved over time.
+    - Key takeaway: Math knowledge **can be retained** effectively with SRS.

+---

+ Atomicity

+- **Definition:** Cards should represent single, simple concepts and avoid unnecessary information.
+- Paul’s approach:
+    - Proofs are short (6–8 lines max).
+    - **Closed cards:** Only one line of a proof is closed to maintain simplicity and focus.
+    - Time spent per card is comparable to vocabulary cards in language learning.

+---

+Recursive Decomposition of Proofs

+- Based on **Leslie Lamport's "How to Write a Proof"**:
+    - Break down long proofs into **sub-proofs** and **sub-proofs of sub-proofs**.
+    - Reduces unnecessary information and improves comprehension.
+    - Enables reuse of sub-proofs, creating a **network of interconnected knowledge**.
 - **Active Recall & Spaced Repetition:** Apps like Anki can help with retaining definitions and key theorems.
 3. **Drills as a Warm-Up:**